 Types of Housing Structures

-- A Carriage House (or coach house) is a 2 storey home with detached garage that has a home built over the "garage" (or where the carriage or coach was kept), and is often a 1 level apartment above the garage, many times finished very nicely.
+- A Carriage House (or coach house) is a house with a detached garage that has a suite built over the garage.

 Non-strata titled row home

 - Rowhouses are side-by-side units that share a wall and have their own front and backyards.
 These homes share an easement on the shared walls but do are not part of a strata corporation.
 In Langley and Cloverdale these homes are often 3 story homes with finished or unfinished basements.

 - A duplex is two separate dwellings which are attached either side-by-side (a semi-detached home) or one unit above the other.
 It is important to note that this type of structure may be strata titled property and therefore subject to the Strata Property Act.

 - In British Columbia, the term “townhouse” is usually used to describe one of a group of dwellings (most often two-story) joined together by common walls, each with its own entrance from the outside.

 - Stacked townhouses are stacked on top of each other, each with its own front door and private outdoor space.